Welcome to Nassau cruise port!

 However, if you want to explore the depths of Bahamian waters, you should book a boat trip to Nassau’s beautiful coral reefs hiding an abundance of incredible aquatic life.
 The tours will usually take you to the Rose Island Reef, located only three miles east of Paradise Island, an exceptional snorkeling and scuba diving location.
 Besides beautiful marine life, you’ll also find two shipwrecks that make this place even more attractive to snorkelers and divers.

-Goulding Cay Reef is another fascinating reef located at the western end of New Providence that is said to be one of the best shallow water snorkeling sites in the world.
+Goulding Cay Reef is another fascinating reef located at the western end of New Providence that is said to be one of the best shallow-water snorkeling sites in the world.
 It attracts both experienced snorkelers and beginners and is suitable for people of all ages.

 However, if you prefer to stay dry and would like to observe the aquatic wildlife from a safe distance, you can go for a glass-bottom boat trip, Seaworld Explorer (semi-submersible), or simply stay on board a luxury catamaran while the rest of the group snorkels.

-7. Swimming with Pigs
+8. Swimming with Pigs

-Swimming Pigs are one of the major attractions in the Bahamas!
+Swimming Pigs is one of the major attractions in the Bahamas!
 It’s a fun and unique experience where you get to meet these friendly guys living the Bahamian dream!
-There are several locations where you can swim and play with pigs, the two most popular ones being Rose Island (Sandy Toes) and the Exumas island (Pig Beach), both located up to 1-hour boat ride from Nassau cruise port.
+There are several locations where you can swim and play with pigs, the two most popular ones being Rose Island (Sandy Toes) and Exumas island (Pig Beach), both located up to 1-hour boat ride from Nassau cruise port.

 Not only will you have the chance to swim and interact with sociable pigs, but you will also get the opportunity to enjoy the sapphire-blue waters, secluded beaches, deserted cays, snorkeling with sharks, and an array of fun activities.

-9. Nassau Food Tasting
+9. Nassau Food Tasting and Cultural Experiences

-10. Private Charter in Nassau
+10. Book a Private Charter

 As Nassau has so many attractions and activities to offer, sometimes it’s difficult to decide on how to spend a day in the Nassau cruise port.
 Booking a private charter in Nassau allows you to design your own itinerary and enjoy an exclusive sailing experience along the vibrant coast of New Providence and Paradise Islands.

+Away from crowded touristy places, you can spend your day deep-sea or near-shore fishing, snorkeling, relaxing at a secluded beach, or sunbathing on your own private yacht!
 Enjoy a fully private tour and let your captain show you the best of Nassau on a customized half-day or full-day yacht trip along the mesmerizing Bahamian islands.